Learn more about cash incentive programs that provide reimbursement for lighting improvements.

 Commercial Lighting Incentive Program

 Available to existing facilities and new construction projects, the Lighting Incentive Program is offered to Ohio commercial, industrial, governmental and institutional customers of Ohio Edison, The Illuminating Company and Toledo Edison (FirstEnergy’s Ohio utilities) to encourage participants to install high-efficiency lighting equipment.
+Agricultural and horticultural lighting projects will be reviewed under the Custom Equipment Program.

 Cash incentives are available for installation of: